melnik909/my-works/feedback.md

 But I also like the css part, I guess it attracts wider audience.
 You are the only content creator i know who actually talks about such an important topic"

 — *Aviv Nakar, Web Developer (Israel)*

+ "If you like HTML and CSS, it's worth to read the articles from Stas Melnikov.
+What he explains is super interesting to learn."

+— *David H., Software Engineer (Germany)*